arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Wednesday 07/24/2019 18:30 (UTC)`.
+The last change was detected on `Thursday 07/25/2019 10:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code